Friendseeker/MATH340-UBC/notes.md

 The above procedure can be used to find all the vertices… (intuitively as product of convexity, there should never be the case of two vertices only connected by 1 vertex in between that is non optimal.

+### Dictionary as combination

+- A dictionary is a combination of $n$ intersecting hyperplanes
+- A dictionary has $n$ nonbasic variables and $m$ basic variables, and their combination uniquely maps to a dictionary (aka cannot have two dict with same combination of nonbasic and basic variables yet different coefficients)

 ## Half Spaces & Hyperplanes